Web Therapy (TV series): Plot

 Having launched his congressional campaign, Kip secretly undergoes conversion therapy overseen by Camilla Bowner (Meryl Streep).
 After Camilla suggests that Kip leave his wife, Fiona reveals that she has orchestrated Kip seducing Camilla's closeted husband.
 Meanwhile, Robin Griner returns and blackmails Fiona with Kip's homosexuality; in exchange, Fiona insists that Kip's campaign manager, Ben Tomlund (Michael McDonald), give Robin a position on the campaign as a documentarian.
 Ben requests that Fiona actually receive credentials to treat patients; Fiona complies after completing sessions with her sister Shevaun (Julia Louis-Dreyfus), institutionalizing their mother in the process.
 Ben also insists that she postpone the publishing of her book until after the campaign, although her galley proof is briefly optioned to adapt into a film starring actress Allegra Favreau (Minnie Driver).
 Meanwhile, Fiona treats Conan O'Brien, discovers she has a stalker (David Schwimmer), sends Gina to Alaska to work at Austen's cannery, and exposes Jerome's surrogate (Selma Blair) as a scammer.
-Fiona's mother Putsy calls from an institution and has the idea for a new business venture after her experience in the facillity: Net Therapy, four minute therapy sessions conducted over the internet for a dollar cheaper than Web Therapy.
+Fiona's mother Putsy calls from an institution and has the idea for a new business venture after her experience in the facility: Net Therapy, four minute therapy sessions conducted over the internet for a dollar cheaper than Web Therapy.
 Fiona is incensed when Jerome reveals he will be taking a leave of absence to help Putsy establish her business.
 Elsewhere, Fiona's frustration with Ben erupts when she suspects that he and Kip are having an affair.
 After Robin reveals that she's recorded gay sex tapes implicating Kip and Ben, Fiona fires her.
 Robin publishes the tapes, destroying Kip's campaign.
-With her marriage to Kip appearing dead, Fiona finally can be with Austen--except he has impregnated Gina after meeting her in Alaska.
+With her marriage to Kip appearing dead, Fiona finally can be with Austen—except he has impregnated Gina after meeting her in Alaska.